Stalag VI-C

 Stalag VI-C was a World War II German POW camp located 6 km west of the village Oberlangen in Emsland in north-western Germany.
 It was originally built with five others in the same marshland area as a prison camp (Straflager) for Germans.
 From 1939 till 1945 the Oberlangen camp was a Prisoner of War camp.

 Administratively, the camp was initially subordinate to Stalag VI-B Versen.
 However, with time it became the largest of a group of camps located at Alexisdorf, Dalum, Groß-Fullen, Groß-Hesepe, Neu-Versen, Wesuwe, Wietmarschen and Oberlangen, all collectively designated as Stalag VI-C/Z since 13 May 1942.
 The headquarters of the entire POW camp complex was located at Bathorn.

 Following the fall of the Warsaw Uprising of 1944, the Stalag VI-C Oberlangen became the only POW camp in Nazi-occupied Europe for female prisoners of war.

 An exhibition of this and the other 14 Emsland camps 1933-1945 was shown in the Documentation and Information Center (DIZ) Emslandlager in Papenburg between 1985 and 2011.
-Since November 2011 it is housed at the Esterwegen Gedenkstätte (memorial).
+From November 2011 to May 2024, the 'DIZ' was housed at the Esterwegen Gedenkstätte (memorial) and then moved back to Papenburg.